 I do borrow a few techniques from the powerlifting community (these people know how to get strong), but I don’t restrict myself to any single style of training.
 Take what works from different disciplines and discard the useless fluff.

 Say goodbye to isolation work and embrace heavy multi-joint exercises like the bench press, deadlift, bent-over row, weighted dips, weighted pull-ups and the overhead press (and their bodyweight equivalents).
-These exercises stimulate whole-body muscle growth and build superhuman strength unlike isolation/ pump work.
+These exercises stimulate whole-body muscle growth and build superhuman strength, unlike isolation/ pump work.

 The Warm Up

-You see people warming up meticulously in an effort to stay injury free and get ready for their work sets.
+You see people at the gym warming up meticulously in an effort to stay injury free and get ready for their work sets.
 They do tons of reps with light weights before moving on to heavier loads (if they even train with heavier loads).
 I don’t recommend you do that.
 You’ll only compromise work set performance by doing too much light work.

-Stick to a quick 5-10 minute cardio warm-up and then jump right into the first set of your first exercise.
+Stick to a quick 5-10 minute warm-up and then jump right into the first set of your first exercise.